Our Belle Vue Curriculum

 - There is a lack of cultural diversity in the Belle Vue community which means that some of our children do not have an understanding of different cultures, beliefs and traditions.

 - Some children lack independence, have low aspiration and some are over reliant on adult support.
 As a result, children find it difficult to take risks, find failure hard to deal with and can be passive in their learning.

-- Children's use of vocabulary is limited, this prevents children from communicating in the most effective ways.
-In addition, there is a change in demographics to the local areas which is resulting in some children entering school with speech and language difficulties - with a perceivable language deficit.
+- Children's range of vocabulary is limited-this prevents children from communicating in the most effective ways.
+In addition, there is a change in demographics to the local areas which is resulting in some children entering school with significant speech and language difficulties.

 How does our curriculum intend to address these issues: